 - Provide current home, work and emergency contact numbers and information through Parent Portal or send in the corrected information to the front office.

 Please be alert to medication expiration dates.
 If possible, all medications (including Epi Pens and Glucagon) should not expire during the school year.
 If a medication is due to expire, you will be notified by phone that is needs to be renewed within two weeks prior to the expiration date.

-The health clinic is reminding parents and guardians that all medication stored in the health clinic must be picked up no later than the student dismissal time, 12:20 PM, on the last day of school on May 29, 2020.
-Medication left in the health room after that time will be discarded.
+The health clinic is reminding parents and guardians that all medication stored in the health clinic must be picked up no later than Thursday, May 27, 2021 by 12:30 PM.
+Medication left in the health clinic after that time will be discarded.
 It is school policy that medications must be picked up by the parent or guardian.

 Eating disorders are serious health problems that usually start in childhood or adolescence and affect both girls and boys.
 With early diagnosis, eating disorders are treatable with a combination of nutritional, medical, and therapeutic supports.
 Recognizing the importance of early identification of at-risk students, the 2013 Virginia General Assembly passed a law requiring each school board to provide parent educational information regarding eating disorders on an annual basis to students in the fifth through twelfth grades.